 - To maintain participation in the program, you need to comply with the rules and responsibilities identified by the funding agency, the consultant, the training plan and the training site.

-- Monthly records of your attendance and progress will be kept by your trainer and reviewed by your Occupational Skills Training supervisor.
+- Monthly records of your attendance and progress will be kept by your trainer and reviewed by your Occupational Skills Training coordinator.

 - You will be asked to send in a monthly or weekly report of your activities.